Achim-Sommer/Achim-Sommer/README.md

 # Hi there 👋, I'm Achim Sommer

-Dual Business Informatics student | FiveM Scripts dev | YouTuber.
+Dual Business Informatics student | FiveM scripts developer | YouTuber
-Passionate about enhancing FiveM gameplay.
-Sharing projects & tutorials on YouTube.

-🎓 Dual Business Informatics student
+🎓 Studying Business Informatics in a dual system
-👨‍💻 Passionate FiveM Scripts dev
+👨‍💻 Passionate about developing scripts for FiveM
-🎥 Sharing projects and tutorials on YouTube
+🎥 Sharing my projects and tutorials on YouTube

+Welcome to my Github profile!
+I am a dual Business Informatics student with a keen interest in developing scripts for FiveM.
+My focus is on enhancing the gaming experience on the FiveM platform and creating innovative solutions.

+In my free time, I enjoy sharing my experiences and insights through YouTube videos.
+On my channel, you'll find tutorials, project showcases, and more about FiveM scripting and other topics like gaming.

+If you're interested in my work or have any questions, feel free to reach out to me.
+Also, take a look at my repositories for a glimpse into my projects.

    <p align="left">
       <a href="https://www.youtube.com/@achimsommer?sub_confirmation=1">